Belongs to: large waders

 Lifecycle

-Nest is a lined hollow on ground
+Nest is a hollow on the ground, lined with grass or heather

-1 Brood April-June; 4 olive eggs blotched brown
+One brood April–June; 4 olive eggs blotched brown